-There is a huge number of different types of internal doors to choose from, so let the following factors be your guide…
+There are a huge number of different types of interior doors to choose from, so let the following factors be your guide…

 Ultimately, your internal doors need to integrate into the day to day life of your home, perfectly complementing the way that you use your living spaces.
 Think about the space you have and the role your doors are playing, and decide whether you want a single or double configuration.
 For larger openings, wardrobes, or to save on floor space you might find that sliding, folding or stacking options are a better choice than the classic hinged door.

 Do your rooms have multiple uses?
 Are they office spaces or play rooms that turn into guest rooms occasionally?
 Do you like to close off rooms when they aren’t being used to save on heating and cooling costs, but have them open when entertaining?
 All of these questions and more should be asked

 The material, design and finish of your internal doors can make or break your interior design schemes.
 You might choose solid timber, for a warm and traditional feel, or a more economical and versatile hollow core or semi-solid construction to complement a contemporary home.
 Whichever way you go, you can then finish your choices to suit your style.
 Alternatively, we can arrange for the wood to be painted or stained in our signature finish options

 Most types of internal doors come in a range of designs, too, so you can choose the routing or paneling style that you like, or opt for a sleek and simplistic look.
 Our Shaker range of composite internal doors offers 13 different designs, for example, including both solid and glazed options, so there’s something to suit every home.

 You might even want your doors to be a striking feature in their own right by opting for something stylistic and distinctive, like our Glengary barn doors.
 The solid timber sliding doors come in 4 different classic country barn door designs and makes a stunning statement in both traditional and contemporary homes.